dmcna005/macapi/README.rst

 |Python 27|

-**What is macapi?** macapi is a tool used to easily access MongoDB Atlas by leverating its resful api.
+**macapi** what is macapi?
+It is a set of tools used to easily access MongoDB Atlas by leverating its resful api.
 It's primarily used to easilty adminsiter Atlas clusters and groups.